JonathanSaunders98/horiseon-social-solutions/README.md

 # Horiseon Social Solution Services, Inc. README.md

+A simple page showing off what services that Horiseon offers such as: search engine optimization, online reputation management, and social media marketing.
+The SEO is Horiseon stands for Search Engine Optimization!

 ## Changes Made to Starter Code

     Starter code plus a few changes to the Header